 Nothing is more defeating than spending a lot of time and effort on paperwork, only to have your application denied.
-Unfortunately, there are many reasons why the VA may deny your claim.
+Unfortunately, there are many reasons why you may get a denial from Veteran Affairs for your thyroid disorder claim.
 The most common issues we see are:

 If your claim was denied, that isn’t necessarily the final word.
 You can appeal a VA disability denial.
 We can help you with the appeal process even if we didn’t work on your initial application.

 The VA’s disability rating is determined by the severity of your thyroid disorder.
 The VA reviews:

 Your disability rating will be shown as a percentage.
 If you have more than one service-connected condition, the VA assigns what is called a combined disability rating.
 A combined disability rating will not exceed 100%.